 These writers were all novices.
 None of them had more than a smattering of published articles when I started coaching them, and some had not been published at all.
 Yet, their combined travel writers perks are in the thousands of dollars.

 When I first started working with them, they had no idea how to go about obtaining these travel writers perks.
-We worked together on securing travel assignments, then I helped steer them all through the tricky process of translating their assignments into requests for free travel.
+We worked together on securing travel assignments, then I helped steer them through the tricky process of translating their assignments into requests for free travel.

 Getting assignments first was the key.
 Knowing how to approach tourist and media reps is equally important.